gianni-rg/grg-website/src/input/en/posts/2018/10/8/caffe2-gpu-windows-2.md

 ## Step 0: prerequisites

 To successfully build and run Detectron on Windows 10, the same pre-requisites for Caffe2 on Windows 10 apply.
-Even if you can build and run Caffe2 on CPU only, **GPU CUDA support IS REQUIRED for Detectron**.
+Even if you can build and run Caffe2 on CPU only, **CUDA GPU support IS REQUIRED for Detectron**.

 ---